 How are colorectal polyps diagnosed?

-Sometimes, the doctor will look for colorectal polyps after a patient has reported certain symptoms such as bleeding from the rectum, blood in the stool, anemia, abdominal pain or a change in bowel habits.
+Sometimes, the doctor will look for colorectal polyps after a patient has reported certain symptoms such as anemia, abdominal pain or a change in bowel habits.

 Most of the time, however, colorectal polyps do not have symptoms, and routine screening is advised even in the absence of any family history or symptoms.
 Doctors may discover them during one of the following exams: